-In any case of academic dishonesty, the instructor may choose one of the following courses of action:
+In any case of academic dishonesty (which could be plagiarism or cheating, the instructor may choose one of the following courses of action:

-- Make the student repeat the test or assignment for full or reduced credit - Give the student a zero on the test or assignment - Give the student a failing grade for the course
+- Make the student repeat the test or assignment for full or reduced credit - Give the student a zero on the test or assignment - Give the student a failing grade for the course - If egregious, instructor may consult with V.P. of Academics to discuss withdrawal from school.